 Iron Works Museum

 The Copake Iron Works was established in 1845 and operated from 1848 until 1903.
-This site has been recognized as one of the most complete ironworks in the four state Litchfield Iron District and now serves as museum.
-A rare blast furnace, blowing engine house and machine shop with equipment are all still in their original place within the Iron Works.
-The diorama room in the museum is open year-round during daylight hours, with the rest of the museum being open weekend days from 2pm to 4pm from Memorial Day weekend through to mid-November.
+This site has been recognized as one of the most complete ironworks in the four-state Litchfield Iron District, and the location now serves as a museum.
+A rare blast furnace, blowing engine house, and machine shop with equipment are all still in their original place within the Iron Works.
+The diorama room in the museum is open year-round during daylight hours, while the rest of the museum remains open on the weekend from Memorial Day weekend through to mid-November.

-Hunting is a popular pastime by visitors and locals in Taconic State Park.
-Some of the animals hunted in park include rabbits, hare, squirrel, fox and ruffed grouse.
-In season both deer hunting (shotgun/bow) and turkey hunting (bow only, until 12 noon) are permitted in designated areas throughout the park.
-No waterfowl, migration birds or reptiles are allowed to be hunted.
+Hunting is a popular pastime for both visitors and locals in Taconic State Park.
+Some of the animals that people hunt in the park include rabbits, hare, squirrel, fox, and ruffed grouse.
+In season both deer hunting (shotgun/bow) and turkey hunting (bow only) are permitted in designated areas throughout the park.
+No waterfowl, migration birds, or reptiles are allowed to be hunted.
 If you want to hunt within the park, a New York State hunting license is required.